-For 2019, the corporate goals were weighted at 100% for Dr. Wilson and at 75% for the other NEOs, with the remaining 25% tied to individual performance.
-For 2019, o ur NEOs could earn up to 150% of their stated target bonus, provided that achievement of core corporate goals had to be at least equal to 85% in order for NEOs to obtain credit for achievement of specified extra credit goals.
+For 2020, the corporate goals were weighted at 100% for Dr. Wilson and at 75% for the other NEOs, with the remaining 25% tied to their individual performance.

-Our corporate goals for 2019 were based on the following core areas:
+Our corporate goals for 2020 were based on the following core areas: